tomi-p/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcDoorTypeOperationEnum.md

 ![double folding](../../../../figures/ifcdoortypeenum-fig14b.gif)

 ### REVOLVING
-An entrance door consisting of four leaves set in a form of a cross and revolving around a central vertical axis (the four panels are described by a single _IfcDoor_ panel property).
+A door with leaves revolving around a vertical central axis (panels are described by a single _IfcDoor_ panel property).

 ![revolving](../../../../figures/ifcdoortypeenum-fig15.gif)